Not an

 Microscope Icon

-The sample will be sent to a laboratory to see if an ESR1 mutation is present
+The sample will be sent to a lab to see if an ESR1 mutation is present

 Checkmark Icon

-Call your doctor’s office if you don’t hear from them in 14 days
+Call your doctor’s office if you don’t hear from them within 14 days of getting tested.
+If your blood test detects an ESR1 mutation, your doctor may prescribe ORSERDU.

-ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer.
+ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; HER2-, human epidermal growth factor receptor 2-negative.

 ORSERDU results